This article was originally posted in June 2016, but has since been updated and expanded to accommodate new research.

-There are many foods that either contain histamine, cause the body to release it’s own histamine, or inhibit the breakdown of histamine in the body.
-For those who are histamine intolerant, modifying the diet to exclude or minimize these foods can help lower the unpleasant symptoms that can transpire, and careful reintroduction can help you determine your threshold of tolerance.
+As I explained before, foods can either contain histamine, cause the body to release histamine, or inhibit the breakdown of histamine in the body.
+For those who are histamine intolerant, modifying the diet to exclude or minimize these foods can help lower unpleasant symptoms.

 - Alcoholic beverages (esp. beer and wine)